When kids enjoy what they’re playing, everything changes.

 He currently teaches approximately 60 students through Mastering the Piano, serving families throughout East Cobb, Marietta, and Roswell.

 “My son has made so much progress since he started with Mr. Palmer 5 months ago.
 He had 2 other piano teachers in the past and never made this much progress so quickly.
-It is so convenient that he comes to our house!
 My son loves it that Mr. Palmer gives him choices about which pieces they will focus on.”

 Core